 OK, so we didn’t take any trains, but we did travel by plane, bus, Uber and cab.
 My biggest stress leading up to the trip was how we were going to get through security with Aiden’s 20 million items and then once we go to San Diego how we would manage with the car seat which is not the most portable item in the world.
 Also, will cabs/Ubers even take people with car seats?
 I am not sure why I thought this would be an issue, but I did.
 I did some research on the best ways to take a baby on a flight, and found some helpful advice, but not really as much as I would have hoped, so we just sort of winged it (which is what I think most parents would say they do about 95% of the time).
 Here are some tips for traveling with a baby by plane and cab/Uber.

+When it comes to traveling with a baby by plane it’s important to get all the information about airlines upfront.
 All airlines are different and you should check with your specific airline for their guidelines for bringing on a lap baby (usually free under the age of 2).
 We took Southwest and their policy is to check in at the airport and let the attendant know that you have a lap child, then you provide your baby’s birth certificate and they get a little boarding pass.

 If you wanted to bring the car seat on, you can purchase a ticket at a discounted rate; I’m not sure why you would want to do that, except maybe to have some extra space since no one would be able to sit in the baby’s seat.

 Checking in was straight forward and easy.
 We got the boarding pass with no issues (just don’t forget the birth certificate!)
 We decided to check our duffle bag and Aiden’s duffle bag and everything else we brought with us.
 (See Baby on Vacation — Packing for more info on what we brought.)